The-Animonculory/Modding-Resources/DynDOLOD.md

 Navigate to where your xLodgen output folder is and create a zip folder of it if it is not zipped.
 Press the `Add mod from file` button and navigate to where your zipped xLodGen output is.
 Press the `open` button and install it as a new mod.
 Activate the mod and then deactivate `SSE-Terrain-Tamriel` and any other mods that you activated for the xLodGen process.

 ### TexGen
-Run TexGenx64 and Allow the tool to load your mods and then choose the following settings. **If you are doing grass lods, tick the grass checkbox.** Note the output path as to where TexGen is sending the output.
+Run TexGenx64 and Allow the tool to load your mods and then choose the following settings.
+Note the output path as to where TexGen is sending the output.

 ![alt text](https://raw.githubusercontent.com/The-Animonculory/Modding-Resources/main/Images/DynDOLOD/TexGenSettings.webp)